commercialhaskell/stack/doc/install_and_upgrade.md

             |8.6.5      |6            |
             |8.4.4      |5            |

-        ???
-Can I use the Homebrew package manager to get Stack?
+        ??? question "Can I use the Homebrew package manager to get Stack?"

             [Homebrew](https://brew.sh/) is a popular package manager for macOS.
             If you have its `brew` tool installed, you can just command: